vasveena/amazon-emr-ttt-workshop/docs/day2/hudi/exercise.md

 This exercise will show how you can write real time Hudi data sets using Spark Structured Streaming.
 For this exercise, we will use real-time NYC Metro Subway data using [MTA API](https://api.mta.info/#/landing).

 Keep the EMR Session Manager or SSH session active.
-In a new browser tab, create a new SSM session for EC2 instance "JumpHost" (or SSH into EC2 instance "JumpHost"). i.e., under the [EC2 console](https://console.aws.amazon.com/ec2/home?region=us-east-1#Instances:) select the EC2 instance with name "JumpHost".
+In a new browser tab, create a new SSM session for EC2 instance "JumpHost" (or SSH into EC2 instance "JumpHost"). i.e., under the [EC2 Web Console](https://us-east-1.console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:v=3;search=:jumphost) (Right click -> Open Link in New Tab), select the EC2 instance with name "JumpHost".
 Click on "Connect" -> Session Manager -> Connect.

 Switch to EC2 user and go to home directory